-When Steve Siebold started interviewing hundreds of millionaires and billionaires, he was “completely broke and searching for answers about success I wasn’t finding in the classroom,” he writes.
+When Steve Siebold started interviewing hundreds of millionaires and billionaires, he was “completely broke and searching for answers about the success I wasn't finding in the classroom,” he writes.

 “What I discovered was, to get rich, I had to learn to think like a rich person. … Once I changed my thinking, the money started to flow.”

 Anyone has the opportunity to build wealth, he stresses in “How Rich People Think,” and it all starts with changing your mindset.
-For a sneak peak, check out the number one way rich people view the world differently than the average person.
+For a sneak peek, check out the number one way rich people view the world differently than the average person.

 10. “Be Obsessed or Be Average” by Grant Cardone